ionelmc/django-uwsgi-cache/README.rst

 ``UWSGI_CACHE_FALLBACK``

 - ``False`` - raises Exception if ``uwsgi`` cannot be imported.
-- ``True`` (default) - if uwsgi is not importable this cache backend will alias to LocMemCache.
-Note that south or other mangement commands might try to load the cache backend so this is why it's the default.
+- ``True`` (default) - if ``uwsgi`` is not importable this cache backend will alias to LocMemCache.
+  Note that mangement commands might try to load the cache backend so this is why it's the default.